• Diet & Nutrition

 8. Prebiotic Fibre — Gut Health and Natural Hormone Regulation

-Studies show that women in menopause experience changes to their gut microbiome.
-They have a less diverse gut microbiome than pre menopause women.
-We are starting to learn that the gut, like your hormones, help to keep the body working well.
+Studies show that women in menopause experience changes to their gut microbiome — they have a less diverse gut microbiome than pre-menopausal women.
+We are starting to learn that the gut, like your hormones, helps to keep the body working well.

-The gut has a specific collection of bacteria known as the estrobolome which helps to distribute oestrogen around the body which then in turn balance weight, mood and energy levels.
-The estrobolone is also dependent on oestrogen to thrive.
-Fibre is key for gut health and you should be aiming for 30g a day.
-The average adult consumption is 20g.
+The gut has a specific collection of bacteria known as the estrobolome which helps to distribute oestrogen around the body, which in turn helps balance weight, mood and energy levels.
+Fibre is key for gut health and you should be aiming for 30g a day — the average adult consumption is just 20g.

-Prebiotic fibre is food for good bacteria in the gut such as bifidobacteria ( (y-shaped bacteria that secrete B vitamins).
-If we increase the good gut bacteria then the gut can help to maximise nutrient absorption, improve digestion, increase vitamin levels and boost immunity.
+Prebiotic fibre is food for good bacteria in the gut such as bifidobacteria (y-shaped bacteria that secrete B vitamins).
+If we increase the good gut bacteria, the gut can help to maximise nutrient absorption, improve digestion, regulate hormones, increase vitamin levels and boost immunity.

-There is also research to suggest that prebiotic fibre can boost brain health.
-Researchers at TwinsUK, the UK’s largest adult twin registry based at King’s College London found that a daily prebiotic fibre supplement boosted brain function in over 60s in just 12 weeks.
+There is also significant research to suggest that prebiotic fibre can boost brain health.
+Researchers at TwinsUK, the UK's largest adult twin registry based at King's College London, found that a daily prebiotic fibre supplement — specifically inulin and FOS prebiotics (plant derived) — boosted brain function in over-60s in just 12 weeks.
+The Eve Biology Rebalancing Shake contains both ingredients.

-On the Alzheimers Research UK website analysis shows that even after the pandemic dementia is still the leading cause of death for women.
-Women over 60 have nearly double the risk of developing Alzheimers disease than men so prebiotic fibre is something that you need to consider.
+Analysis on the Alzheimer's Research UK website shows that dementia is still the leading cause of death for women.
+Women over 60 have nearly double the risk of developing Alzheimer's disease than men — so prebiotic fibre is something worth considering.

 Key Takeaways

-Women's health can undergo quite a few challenges when menopause symptoms start to emerge and you may need more support, even if you're on hormone replacement therapy.
+Low mood, hot flashes, menopause weight gain — the list of menopause symptoms goes on.
+Women's health can undergo quite a few challenges during this transition period.
+When symptoms start to emerge you may need more support, even if you're on hormone replacement therapy.
 The best menopause supplements for you will depend on your individual circumstances.

 A balanced diet will help to ensure you're getting quality nutrients.
 Vitamins and minerals like Vitamin D, Calcium, Zinc and Magnesium are important for bone renewal.
-Prebiotic fibre and Omega 3 can help to increase gut microbiome and protect your heart.
+Prebiotic fibre, inulin and Omega 3 can help to increase gut microbiome diversity and help to protect your heart.